 The breakaway switch is a safety part of your trailer's electric brake system.
-The very instant a breakaway occurs, the pull pin which is linked to the tow vehicle is pulled from the switch.
-The two contacts automatically close to complete the electrical circuit and apply the trailer brakes.
-This system will apply the brakes of the trailer should it become loose or detached from the tow vehicle.
-A 12-volt battery installed on the coach is required to power the breakaway switch.
+The very instant a breakaway occurs, the pull pin which is attached to the tow vehicle is pulled apart from the switch.
+The two contacts automatically close sending 12 volt D.C. power to brake assemblies activating brake shoes to stop trailer.
+A 12 volt battery must be installed on trailer to power break-a-way switch

 NEVER use this breakaway switch and trailer brake system as a parking brake.
 There would be a high amp draw on battery and convertor, potentially causing damaged wiring, connectors, and breakaway switch plus unnecessary energy draw.
+When plunger is pulled there is a constant 12 volt draw on energy source to the brake assemblies.